EveThan/Topic-Modeling/README.md

 ## How to use the program
 Simply run the program cell by cell to import the library, load the data, process and inspect the data, and then apply topic modeling using LSA as well as LDA on the data.

-There are comments in each code cell that tell you what the code cell does and the code cells are also grouped under different markdowns that specify what the code cells do.
+There are comments in each code cell that tell you what the code does and the code cells are also grouped under different markdowns that specify what the group of code cells do.

 If you want to use another dataset, edit the code cell directly below the markdown "Getting the data".